 When replacing the transmitter electronics, ensure that the applicable standards and regulations pertaining to electrical devices, device installation and process technology are abided to.
-The highly integrated electronic components may be damaged when exposed to ESD hazards.
+The highly integrated electronic components of the UMC4 may be damaged when exposed to ESD hazards.
 Only when installed in the transmitters enclosure are the electronics compliant to EMC standards.